 An analysis of the convenience store layout

-As for convenience store merchandise, if you are in the market, such analytics are especially relevant, because it helps you keep track of unsold goods and categories and reduce their display space on the sales floor in time.
+As for convenience store merchandise, if you are in the market, such analytics is especially relevant because it helps you keep track of unsold goods and categories and reduce their display space on the sales floor in time.
 This makes it possible to react to customer needs and expand the assortment that is really in demand.

 In a modern merchandising management system, the analysis of convenience store merchandise display is performed directly in the Leafio planogram optimization program, allowing real-time assessment of the effectiveness of product placement in the context of groups, categories, etc. An important difference in this analysis is the calculation of performance indicators, taking into account the occupied space on the shelf of each product.